serialport/node-serialport/README.md

 For support you can open a [github issue](https://github.com/EmergingTechnologyAdvisors/node-serialport/issues/new), for discussions, designs, and clarifications, we recommend you join our [Gitter Chat room](https://gitter.im/EmergingTechnologyAdvisors/node-serialport).
 We have two related projects [Browser Serialport](https://github.com/garrows/browser-serialport) "just like Node Serialport but for browser apps", and [Serialport Test Piliot](https://github.com/j5js/serialport-test-pilot) which helps us test serialport.

-If you'd like to contriubte please take a look at our code of coduct, then our road map.
-We also have issues tagged "good first PR" if you'd like to start somewhere specific.
+If you'd like to contribute please take a look at [contribution guide](CONTRIBUTING.md) and [code of conduct](CODE_OF_CONDUCT.md).
+You also might want to see the [road map](https://github.com/EmergingTechnologyAdvisors/node-serialport/issues/746).
+We also have issues tagged ["good first PR"](https://github.com/EmergingTechnologyAdvisors/node-serialport/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+pr%22) if you'd like to start somewhere specific.
 We'll do our best to support you until your PR is merged.

 ***